-- (a) It shall be unlawful for any Person for any housing provider to take #Adverse #Action against an Aggrieved Person Partyany person for engaging in a protected activity when the dominanta purpose for the #Adverse #Action is retaliation for engaging in protected activity. - (b) Retaliation may be a defense to an unlawful detainer.
+(b) Retaliation may be a defense to an unlawful detainer.
 Nothing herein is intended to cause or permit the delay of an unlawful detainer action otherwise authorized by law and unrelated to the discriminatory housing practice or opposition to the discriminatory housing practice.
-This also does not limit the aggrieved person's right to raise the discriminatory housing practice as a defense to an unlawful detainer action. - (be) "Adverse action" includes, but is not limited to, harassment, termination, or threatened termination of tenancy, serving a notice to quit, filing an eviction action, increasing the rent, reducing services, a changinge in the terms and conditions, threatening to or actually filing false reports with tenant reporting agencies, engaging inor any other discrimination made unlawful by the FEHA discriminatory housing practice, locking an individual out of, or otherwise restricting, access to all or part of the premises, refusing to provide a reasonable accommodation or reasonable modification, refusing to rent or sell, refusing to grant a loan or financial assistance, or taking other action that has an adverse effect on an individual. - (b) Individuals Protected.
+This also does not limit the aggrieved person's right to raise the discriminatory housing practice as a defense to an unlawful detainer action.

+(bc) "Adverse action" includes, but is not limited to, harassment, termination, or threatened termination of tenancy, serving a notice to quit, filing an eviction action, increasing the rent, reducing services, a changinge in the terms and conditions, threatening to or actually filing false reports with tenant reporting agencies, engaging in or any other discrimination made unlawful by the FEHAdiscriminatory housing practice, locking an individual out of, or otherwise restricting, access to all or part of the premises, refusing to provide a reasonable accommodation or reasonable modification, refusing to rent or sell, refusing to grant a loan or financial assistance, or taking other action that has an adverse effect on an individual.

+(b) Individuals Persons Protected.
 The prohibition against retaliation extends to conduct that is based on an individuals' membership in a protected class, a perception that an individual is a member of a protected class; or on account of that individual having aided or encouraged any person in the exercise of the rights protected by this Act.
-For purposes of a retaliation claim, an Aggrieved Person includes any Person who has alleged harm due to engagement in a Protected Activity, and that Person does not need to have an independent discrimination claim under other provisions of the Act. - (edc) "Protected aActivity" includes, but is not limited to, making a complaint, testifying, assisting or participating in any manner in a proceeding under the Fair Housing Act, Fair Employment and Housing Act, the Americans with Disabilities Act, Section 504, the Unruh Act, or any other federal, state or local law protecting fair housing rights or prohibiting discrimination in housing, opposition to housing of pPractices believed to be discriminatory or made unlawful by a fair housing law, made unlawful under the FEHA, informing law enforcement or other government agencies of pPractices believed to be unlawfuldiscriminatory or made unlawful by a fair housing lawhousing practices under the FEHA, testifying or assisting in a proceeding regarding unlawful activity, assertion of rights protected by the FEHAfair housing laws (including in response to perceived harassment), aiding or encouraging a person to exercise their rights under the FEHA fair housing rights, meeting or assembling with other individuals in order to address potential or actual violations of fair housing rights (including, for example, by joining or organizing a tenant union), or making a request for a reasonable accommodation or reasonable modification for an individual with a disability, or any other action related to access to statutory or constitutional remedial processes or remedies for violations of fair housing laws or laws prohibiting discrimination in housing.
+For purposes of a retaliation claim, an Aggrieved Person includes any Person who has alleged that they have been subject to adverse action due to engagement in a Protected Activity, and that Person does not need to have an independent discrimination claim under other provisions of the Act.

+(edc) "Protected aActivity" includes, but is not limited to, making a complaint, testifying, assisting or participating in any manner in a proceeding under the Fair Housing Act, Fair Employment and Housing Act, the Americans with Disabilities Act, Section 504, the Unruh Act, or any other federal, state or local law protecting fair housing rights or prohibiting discrimination in housing, opposition to housing of pP ractices believed to be discriminatory or made unlawful by a fair housing law, made unlawful under the FEHA, informing law enforcement or other government agencies of pPractices believed to be unlawfuldiscriminatory or made unlawful by a fair housing lawhousing practices-under the FEHA, testifying or assisting in a proceeding regarding unlawful activity, assertion of rights protected by the FEHAfair housing laws (including in response to perceived harassment), aiding or encouraging a person to exercise their rights under the FEHA fair housing rights, meeting or assembling with other individuals persons in order to address potential or actual violations of fair housing rights (including, for example, by joining or organizing a tenant union), or making a request for a reasonable accommodation or reasonable modification for an individual with a disability, or any other action related to access to statutory or constitutional remedial processes or remedies for violations of fair housing laws or laws prohibiting discrimination in housing.